QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.md

 - automatically set up networking
 - automatically set up time/clock synchronization
 - XEN PV drivers (some of them optional)
-- optional user migration from `C:`: to the qubes’ private volume (to be able use the qubes as a TemplateVM).
+- optional user migration from `C:` to the qubes’ private volume (to be able use the qubes as a TemplateVM).
 - seamless mode (Windows 7 only for now)
 - propagating keyboard layout ?